JoGall/jogall.github.io/_posts/2017-05-19-does-excitement-bring-success.md

 ------------------------------------------------------------------------

 Let's fire up `R` and use the most recent build of the `engsoccerdata` package to get all previous results in Premier League (up to 17th May 2017), as well as some packages for manipulating and visualisating the data.
-I won't include the code used to create the plots in this post but it can be found [here](https://github.com/JoGall/jogall.github.io/blob/master/Rmd/2017-05-19-does-excitement-bring-success.Rmd).

 <!-- html to show R code -->
 <a id="displayText" href="javascript:toggle(1);" markdown="1">